Hailing from Germany, the Giant Schnauzer temperament is driven and loyal.

 A Final Word about the Giant Schnauzer Temperament

-The Giant Schnauzer is a big dog with a big personality.
-They admire their human companions and will protect them however they see fit.
+The Giant Schnauzer temperament makes him a big dog with a big personality.
+Guard dogs at heart, they admire their human companions and will protect them however they see fit.

-Energetic, intelligent, and playful, the Giant Schnauzer is an excellent dog for families with an active lifestyle and older children.
+Energetic, intelligent, and playful, the Giant Schnauzer temperament is excellent for families with an active lifestyle and older children.

 Giant Schnauzers have endearing and challenging qualities.
 If you can handle the challenging qualities, this is a breed that will provide a lifetime of laughs and happiness.